Mulalo-Moditambi/Hello-World/README.md

 # Hello-World
-Learn how to use GitHub and thrive
+Learn how to use GitHub and thrive. edits

 # endeavours
 Third year Computer Science student at UNIVERSITY OF THE WITWATERSRAND